IgniteUI/igniteui-xplat-docs/doc/en/components/list.md

            github-src="grids/list/add-list-items">
 </code-view>

 Let's up our game a bit and enhance our list items.
 Say we want to create a list of contacts with a name and a phone number displayed under the name.
-To achive that we can use some of the slots that come with the list items.
-Let's look at how we can use some of them in the next example:
+To achieve that we can use some of the slots that come with the list items as demonstrated in the next example:

 ```html
 <igc-list>